crlogic/fields/README.md

 - [Middleware applied to route groups with different configuration](./example/routeGroups)

-Milogo middleware, as any other gin middleware, can be applied to different route groups with different configurations.
+fields middleware, as any other gin middleware, can be applied to different route groups with different configurations.

 ## 🤝 Contributing